Gamma Knife Treatable Conditions

 The pain can last for a few seconds, a few minutes or several hours.
 Loud noises and large crowds, talking, chewing, and even (in the worst cases) the making of facial expressions can aggravate the condition.
 Numbness is not usually associated with trigeminal neuralgia unless there is co-existing multiple sclerosis.
 Pain associated with trigeminal neuralgia occurs in cycles, and often there may be spontaneous remissions from pain lasting weeks to years.
 Interestingly, this pain usually responds to carbamazepine (Tegretol), an oral anticonvulsant medication.

 Trigeminal neuralgia is usually caused by compression of the sensory (trigeminal) nerve within the skull by a small artery or vein at the point where the nerve joins the brain stem.
 Sometimes a small, benign tumor compresses the nerve, causing jolts of electrical shock-like pain to radiate into the face.
 A small percentage of trigeminal neuralgia patients also suffer from multiple sclerosis.
-In this
+In this case the inflammatory response affecting the brain also involves the trigeminal nerve, causing paroxysmal pain.

 With the use of the Gamma Knife, trigeminal neuralgia can be successfully treated without the need for surgical incisions that might result in further complications.
 A single, non-invasive morning trigeminal neuralgia treatment has resulted in excellent pain relief in 58% of cases, good pain relief in 36% and failed pain relief in 6%.
 Transient facial numbness is rare.
+Long term recurrence rates are unknown.
+This treatment is a suitable alternative to anticonvulsant therapy and compares favorably to other trigeminal neuralgia treatments.
+Trigeminal neuralgia radiosurgery is an especially preferable treatment option for patients who are medically unfit for the use of general anesthetic.

 Meningiomas are more common in women than in men.
 While meningiomas affect people of all ages, they are most common among people in their forties.
 Meningiomas generally grow slowly, usually do not invade surrounding normal tissue and rarely spread to other parts of the central nervous system or body.